UVA-DSI/2017-bootcamp-git-intro/exercises.md

-# Hands-on work in web browser
+# Hands-on work in web browser - Part I
 *as demoed by instructors*

 * create an account